×

 • The safety of immunization with live viral vaccines following rituximab product therapy has not been studied, and vaccination with live virus vaccines is not recommended before or during treatment.

-• For patients treated with RIABNI®, physicians should review the patient’s vaccination status and patients should, if possible, be brought up to date with all immunizations in agreement with current immunization guidelines prior to initiating RIABNI® and administer non-live vaccines at least 4 weeks prior to a course of RIABNI®.
+• For patients treated with RIABNI®, physicians should review the patient’s vaccination status and patients should, if possible, be brought up to date with all immunizations in agreement with current immunization guidelines prior to initiating RIABNI®; administer non-live vaccines at least 4 weeks prior to a course of RIABNI®.

 Embryo-Fetal Toxicity